vuongducphuong/documentation/content/applications/sales/sales/invoicing/down_payment.rst

 .. image:: down_payment/create-invoices-popup.png
    :align: center
-   :alt: Create invoices pop up window in Odoo Sales.
+   :alt: Create invoices pop up window in Leansoft Sales.

 Doing so reveals the draft invoice, which mentions the down payment.

 .. image:: down_payment/draft-invoice.png
    :align: center
-   :alt: A sample draft invoice with down payment mentioned in Odoo Sales.
+   :alt: A sample draft invoice with down payment mentioned in Leansoft Sales.

 From there, the invoice can be confirmed/posted, and the payment can be registered.
 Return to the sales order, via the breadcrumbs.